BioIdentical Hormone Replacement Therapy

-Determining which hormones require replacement is first done by Saliva testing.
-Treatment can include the use of naturally derived or bio-identical hormones (non-synthetic), plant hormone precursors, herbs, amino acids, homeopathic medicine or some combination of the above.
+Determining which hormones need support, requires testing via blood, urine or saliva.
+Treatment can include the use of naturally derived or bio-identical hormones (non-synthetic), plant hormone precursors, herbs, vitamins and amino acids.

-Vaginal dryness, itching, bleeding, unusual discharges, urinary complications, painful intercourse
+- Vaginal dryness, itching, vaginal bleeding, unusual discharges, urinary complications, painful intercourse

-Mental symptoms: depression, fatigue, tiredness, moodiness, irritability, sleeping disorders
+- Neurological symptoms: depression, fatigue, moodiness, irritability, sleeping disorders, anxiety, forgetfulness

 Which hormones should I get tested?